nczempin/gym-tic-tac-toe/README.md

 # gym-random-walk

+A minimal example of a custom environment for https://github.com/openai/gym.

+What the environment provides is not that important; this is meant to show how what you need to do to create your own environments for openai/gym.

-A minimal example of a custom environment for https://github.com/openai/gym, based on an example in the recordings of David Silver's lectures on Reinforcement Learning at UCL.
+For concreteness I used an example in the recordings of David Silver's lectures on Reinforcement Learning at UCL.

 (0) - A - B - C - D - E - (+1)